SOUTH SAN FRANCISCO BAY SHORELINE PHASE I PROJECT

 PROJECT LOCATION AND Description

-The South San Francisco Bay Shoreline Phase I project is a multi-purpose Flood Risk Management, Ecosystem Restoration and Recreation Project in San Jose, CA. The project manages risk for 5,500 residents and 1,100 structures, restores 2,900 acres of tidal wetlands (148,308 habitat units), and improves recreation in the area by providing key connections to the iconic San Francisco Bay Trail.
+The South San Francisco Bay Shoreline Phase I project is a multi-purpose Flood Risk Management, Ecosystem Restoration and Recreation Project in San Jose, CA. The project manages risk for approximately 6,000 people and 1,100 structures, restores 2,900 acres of tidal wetlands, and improves recreation in the area by providing key connections to the iconic San Francisco Bay Trail.

 TOTAL FUNDING*